apache/activemq-nms-amqp/docs/configuration.md

 - **nms.username** User name value used to authenticate the connection.
 - **nms.password** The password value used to authenticate the connection.
 - **nms.clientId** The ClientId value that is applied to the connection.
+- **nms.hostname** Optional, the name of the host to which we are connecting.
+By default this value is derived from the URI.
+Can be used to determine the correct service if connecting to an AMQP proxy.
 - **nms.localMessageExpiry** Controls whether MessageConsumer instances will locally filter expired Messages or deliver them.
 By default this value is set to true and expired messages will be filtered.
 - **nms.sendTimeout** Timeout value that controls how long the client waits on completion of a synchronous message send before returning an error.
 By default the client will wait indefinitely for a send to complete.
 - **nms.requestTimeout** Timeout value that controls how long the client waits on completion of various synchronous interactions, such as opening a producer or consumer, before returning an error.
 Does not affect synchronous message sends.
 By default the client will wait indefinitely for a request to complete.